 More than just a form of justification, the CTF provides an efficient environment for development.
 The data exist already.
 All analysts have access to these common data so many people can work on the problem at the same time.
 Fast computation takes the place of proving theorems, and performance is quickly assessed using held-out data.
 The consequences of a poorly performing prediction algorithm in the CTF are minimal –- e.g., after a failure the analyst tweaks the algorithm and tries again.
 Fundamentally, the CTF takes complex real-world problems and sand-boxes them.

-In the CTF, because there is a specific performance metric, there is little ambiguity in the relative ordering of the algorithms conditional on a particular dataset.
+In the CTF, because there is a specific performance metric, there is less ambiguity in the relative ordering of the algorithms conditional on a particular dataset.
 The ordering gives rise to a ranking of the algorithms, and the public display of these rankings are called `leader boards.''
 Leader boards are cited as using competition to motivate analysts to reach high levels of performance \citep{meyer2011verification, costello2013seeking, boutros2014toward}.
 The underlying logic of using leader boards is new and productive.
-Leader boards rely on a form of reasoning we call ``outcome-reasoning'' (discussed in detail in section \ref{subsec:intuition}).
-For the reasons described in the previous two paragraphs, outcome reasoning -- if appropriate -- is preferred.
+The CTF/leader boards are the most prominent example of the form of reasoning we call ``outcome-reasoning.''
+Given the features described in the previous two paragraphs, outcome reasoning -- if appropriate -- is preferred.
 However, many people are deploying black-box algorithms, which rely on outcome-reasoning, in problem settings when outcome-reasoning is unavailable.
-In these problem settings, ``model-reasoning'' should be used.
-Many current debates in the literatures about the suitability of black box models hinge on (mis)understandings about what kind of reasoning is appropriate for given problems.
-The goal of this paper is not to resolve these debates but to provide a useful framework for understanding the type of problem for which a solution is sought.
+In these problem settings, ``model-reasoning'' should be used).
+Many current debates in the literatures about the suitability of black box models hinge on (mis)understandings about what kind of reasoning is appropriate for given problems (the contrast between forms of reasoning is discussed in detail in \ref{subsec:intuition}.
+One side frames the challenges in terms that are specified by model-reasoning; the other side responds with adaptations to the CTF which do not map onto the points that are most contention in traditional model-reasoning (e.g., there is no need for a ``data generating function'' in outcome-reasoning).
+We suspect that those most familiar with model-reasoning may feel better prepared to discuss and critique algorithms generated using outcome-reasoning if its key features are better described.
+The goal of this paper is not to resolve these debates between the two camps but to provide a useful framework for understanding the type of problem amendable to outcome-reasoning.